intrinio/intrinio-realtime-node-sdk/README.md

-# Intrinio NodeJS SDK for Real-Time Stock Prices
+# Intrinio Web and NodeJS SDK for Real-Time Stock Prices

 SDK for working with Intrinio's realtime Multi-Exchange prices feed.
 Intrinio’s Multi-Exchange feed bridges the gap by merging real-time equity pricing from the IEX and MEMX exchanges.
 Get a comprehensive view with increased market volume and enjoy no exchange fees, no per-user requirements, no permissions or authorizations, and little to no paperwork.

 [Intrinio](https://intrinio.com/) provides real-time stock prices via a two-way WebSocket connection.
 To get started, [subscribe to a real-time data feed](https://intrinio.com/marketplace/data/prices/realtime) and follow the instructions below.

-*NOTE*: For use in web JavaScript, we recommend [https://github.com/intrinio/intrinio-realtime-web-sdk](https://github.com/intrinio/intrinio-realtime-web-sdk)

 ## Requirements

-- NodeJS 16.13.0
+- NodeJS 16.13.0 (for NodeJS usage), or
+- A modern web browser and web server (for vanilla JS usage)

 ## Features